COVID-19 Updates and Assistance

 NM Department of Workforce Solutions has made it easier to apply for unemployment benefits, specifically if you have been impacted by the Coronavirus.
 The requirement to look for work has also been waived.

-The Association of Commerce & Industry has information regarding state and federal programs to help businesses through this time.
+The NM Chamber has information regarding state and federal programs to help businesses through this time.

 The All Together Fund has been established to help New Mexico respond to and eventually recover from the COVID-19 pandemic.
 The Fund will be used to address immediate needs and offer long-term support for the recovery work that lies ahead.